 Representative Private Sector Matters

-In the two years since his retirement from the bench, Judge Robertson has been engaged as mediator or arbitrator for more than 70 disputes.
+In the years since his retirement from the bench, Judge Robertson has been engaged as mediator or arbitrator in scores of disputes, including:

 - Bankruptcy: Mediated two substantial disputes concerning net operating losses and other break-up issues, between and among bankrupt insurance holding companies, their creditors, receivers of their insurer subsidiaries, state insurance regulators, and (in one case) IRS.